With this guide, you’ll get the very fastest broadband speeds that your line is capable of.

 2. In the absence of fibre broadband, opt for an ADSL2+ service if available to you (in preference to basic ADSL broadband), since ADSL2+ offers superior speeds

 BT originally launched broadband services in 2000, using ADSL technology.
 BT claims ADSL broadband is now available at exchanges serving more than 99% of all UK homes and businesses.

-ADSL2+ and ADSL2 are enhancements to the original ADSL and we strongly recommend that you opt for an ADSL2+ service if it available from your exchange.
-In February 2013, BT announced its intention to extend ADSL2+ coverage beyond its previous targets, and into more rural areas, to reach over 92% of UK premises by summer 2013.
+In the last few years, BT has been rolling out new broadband equipment in exchanges (termed ’21CN’), which can use more modern ADSL2+ and ADSL2 modulation technology.
+ADSL2+ and ADSL2 are enhancements to the original ADSL modulation technology and we strongly recommend that you opt for an ADSL2+ service if it available from your exchange.
+BT had extended its ADSL2+ coverage to over 92% of UK premises by summer 2013.

 As shown in the chart below, ADSL2+ delivers higher data rates (up to 24Mbps) for premises relatively close to the BT exchange by utilising a greater frequency band than ADSL.
 Sometimes, ADSL2+ is more susceptible to noise and interference on long lines due to the fact that a greater frequency band is used.
 For challenging lines, a variant called ADSL2 (which uses the same frequency band as ADSL) can provide better reliability, and can be selected by the modem on ADSL2+ lines automatically or manually.

 Chart of ADSL2/2+ and ADSL connection speed against distance from the exchange

 We strongly recommend opting for an ADSL2+ service over conventional ADSL for a number of reasons:

 - it can provide superior downlink connection speeds (as shown in the speed chart above), particularly if you are located close to your exchange